emissions-api/emissions-api.github.com/faq.md

 What types of emissions are available?
 </summary>

-Right now, Emissions API serves carbon monoxide measurements only.
+Right now, Emissions API serves carbon monoxide and methane measurements only.
 Several additional data products are available any may find their way into our API in the future.
 A few examples include: